7 Great Medium Alternatives to Help You Make More Money Blogging

 Unfortunately, only about 6.4% of active Medium writers make more than $100 a month.
 Like with any blogging platform, it takes a lot of work and consistency to make your Medium pay off.
 Plus, as the platform becomes more and more competitive, it can be harder to build your audience and win referrals.

-So, what's the best Medium alternative if you're looking to monetize your writing online?
+So, what's the best of the Medium alternatives if you're looking to monetize your writing online?
 This list includes some of the best platforms out there to help you get the most for your writing.
 Some of these have similar payment models to Medium (where you create the content then the platform markets it and pays you).
 Others, like WordPress, will require more setup and marketing work on your part but have (arguably) better earning potential.

 7 Medium alternatives to Monetize your Content